This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 This Easy Marry Me Chicken Soup delivers everything you want in a comfort meal, creamy texture, bold flavor, and simple preparation!
 Whether you’re cooking for your family or serving guests, this is the kind of recipe people ask for again and again.

 If you love the flavors of this soup, then you must try our Marry Me Chicken or Crockpot Marry Me Chicken Recipe.
-For more comfort food recipes, you must check out Comfort Food Dinners on a Budget Series!
+For more comfort food recipes, you must check out Budget-Friendly Comfort Food Dinners Series, easy soup recipes for families, Slow Cooker Dinners on a budget, and these Easy Chicken Dinners.

 Ingredients